 Feel better and do better by eating a chocolate bar.
 This company donates 10 percent of its net annual profits to wildlife conservation efforts.
 In harmony with this mission, the company has developed creamy oat milk-based chocolates to offer a broader vegan selection.
 Its dark chocolate bars are also vegan-approved with the exception of the Hazelnut Toffee and Caramel Sea Salt.
 From blueberry-studded bars to a crunchy espresso bean option, there’s a flavor for whatever you’re craving.

-21Simple Truth Organic / Private Selection
+19Simple Truth Organic / Private Selection

 Kroger’s allergen-friendly and organic name-brand line of products cranked out a medley of vegan options in 2020, and we’re thrilled that chocolate was included in that rollout.
 The Simple Truth 85% Cacao Dark Chocolate bar is velvety and intense.
 Kroger’s other product range, Private Selection, also offers vegan-friendly dark chocolate bars in flavors such as Almond Blueberry and Sea Salt Almond.

-When strolling through grocery store aisles, you can’t go wrong with a Hu Kitchen chocolate bar, as all of the brand’s products are vegan.
+When strolling through grocery store aisles, you can’t go wrong with a Hu Kitchen chocolate bar, as all of the brand’s dark chocolate products are vegan.
 And with flavors like Hazelnut Coffee, Cashew Butter + Orange Vanilla, and Crunchy Mint, we’re loading them all into our cart.
 Why choose, when you can try them all?

 Vegan options are in no short supply at this chocolate company.
 Between classic flavors (think Sea Salt, Mint, and classic dark varieties) and unique flavor combinations such as Salted Black Licorice, Grapefruit Ginger, and Root Beer Barrel, there are plenty of bars to salivate over.